Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Numerical verification and diagnostic validation

 The aperture-feedback benchmark is summarized in Fig.~\ref{fig:benchmarkC_all}, which collects the defect history, temperature history, normalized aperture/transmissivity/velocity histories, and the final temperature and aperture profiles.
-The same aperture-feedback metrics are shown again in Fig.~\ref{fig:benchmarkC_metrics_split} on separate axes to make their relative magnitudes easier to read.
+The same aperture-feedback diagnostics are shown again in Fig.~\ref{fig:benchmarkC_metrics_split} on separate axes to make their relative magnitudes easier to read.

+The aperture-feedback setup and profile ranges are summarized in Table~\ref{tab:benchmarkC_summary}.
+The principal defect values are reported in the text below.

 Compared with Benchmark~B, the defect history changes qualitatively.
 Figure~\ref{fig:benchmarkC_all}(a) shows a strong early peak in the fracture defects before relaxation, while the matrix defects are no longer negligible.
+The time-series data give a peak fracture mixed defect of \(33.2609\), followed by a final value of \(1.1020\).
 Aperture feedback therefore amplifies the excursion away from exactness, especially in the fracture continuum.

 The thermal behavior remains consistent with that picture.
 Figure~\ref{fig:benchmarkC_all}(b) shows that the fracture mean temperature departs more rapidly from the initial state than the matrix mean temperature.
-The final temperature profiles in Fig.~\ref{fig:benchmarkC_all}(e) show the same separation spatially: the fracture remains more strongly perturbed thermally, whereas the matrix response is smoother and delayed.
+The final temperature profiles in Fig.~\ref{fig:benchmarkC_all}(e) show the same separation spatially: the fracture spans \(T^f=0.8700\)--\(1.2000\), whereas the matrix spans \(T^m=1.0000\)--\(1.2000\).

 The feedback mechanism becomes explicit in the aperture-related diagnostics.
 Figure~\ref{fig:benchmarkC_all}(c) shows the normalized histories of the mean aperture, mean fracture transmissivity, and mean fracture velocity magnitude.
 All three quantities change from their initial values, but not at the same rate.
 The transmissivity responds more strongly than the aperture itself because of the cubic-law dependence \(\mathcal T_f(b)\propto b^3\), while the fracture velocity records the associated transport response.
 The same trend is resolved more clearly in Fig.~\ref{fig:benchmarkC_metrics_split}, where the three histories are plotted on separate axes.